NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 # Automated Conformance Testing for JavaScript Engines via Deep Compiler Fuzzing: Artifact

 This directory contains the supporting artifact for our paper (COMFORT) on PLDI 2021 paper on Javascript Conformance Testing.
-It contains reduced-size data sets for evaluating our testcase generator, testcase harness, and differential tester.
+It contains reduced-size data sets for evaluating our GPT-2 based test program generator, test case mutation and reduction, and differential tester.
+The full dataset is quite large (>100 GB uncompressed), and we are working on finding a method for sharing it with the community.
 The idea is that this directory contains minimal working examples which can be evaluated in a reasonable amount of time.
 All of our code and data will be open-sourced upon publication and has been developed with extensibility as a primary goal.

 A copy of our PLDI submission can be found at: [URL]()